casper-ecosystem/cep-78-enhanced-nft/README.md

 7) `--session-arg "json_schema:string=''"`

-    An empty json string, as the contract has awareness of the CEP-78 JSON schema.
+    An empty JSON string, as the contract has awareness of the CEP-78 JSON schema.
 Using the custom validated modality would require passing through a valid JSON schema for your custom metadata.

 8) `--session-arg "identifier_mode:u8='0'"`